Do I Need an Ultrasound Before Taking the Abortion Pill?

 What if the ultrasound shows I am too far along for the abortion pill?

-If you are past 10 weeks, the provider will discuss your options with you.
+If you are past 10 weeks, the doctor will talk through your options with you.
 The Center for Women only provides the abortion pill but can refer you to a facility that offers care for pregnancies further along.

 How is an in-person ultrasound different from telehealth without one?

-An in-person ultrasound provides a direct visual confirmation of gestational age and pregnancy location.
-Telehealth services that skip the ultrasound rely on the date of your last menstrual period to estimate gestational age.
-Both approaches are accepted medical practices.
-The ultrasound provides added certainty.
+An in-person ultrasound gives direct visual proof of how far along you are and where the pregnancy is.
+Telehealth services that skip it rely on the date of your last period instead.
+Both are accepted medical practice, but the ultrasound adds certainty.

 What happens if the ultrasound finds an ectopic pregnancy?

-An ectopic pregnancy requires different treatment than the abortion pill.
-If the ultrasound indicates an ectopic pregnancy, the provider will explain the situation and connect you with emergency care.
-Ectopic pregnancies occur in about 1 to 2% of all pregnancies and are treatable when caught early.
+An ectopic pregnancy needs different treatment than the abortion pill.
+If the ultrasound points to one, the doctor will explain the situation and connect you with emergency care.
+Ectopic pregnancies happen in about 1 to 2% of all pregnancies and can be treated when caught early.

-An ectopic pregnancy is life-threatening and requires immediate emergency treatment.
-If you experience symptoms such as severe one-sided abdominal pain, shoulder pain, or dizziness at any time, go to your nearest emergency room immediately.
+An ectopic pregnancy is life-threatening and needs emergency treatment right away.
+If you ever have symptoms like severe one-sided belly pain, shoulder pain, or dizziness, go to your nearest emergency room immediately.

 Does the ultrasound add time to my appointment?

-The ultrasound takes less than 5 minutes and is done during your regular appointment, which lasts about 1 hour total.
-It does not significantly add to your visit time.
+The ultrasound takes less than 5 minutes and happens during your regular visit, which lasts about 1 hour total.
+It does not add much time.